DiedrichsenLab/BrainDataScienceBlog/noisy_correlation/text.md

 These may seem like a bit of a cheat, but works in this this case quite well.
 Estimating parameters on the same data that we use to evaluate of course leads to an overestimation of the marginal likelihood.
 However, as the number of hyper-parameters is low and all correlation models have the same number of parameters, this bias will be approximately stable across all models.
 Since we are interested in the *difference* in log-likelihood across models, this small bias simply disappears.

 If you want to compare models with different numbers of parameters, a more sophisticaed approach is required.
 For example, in Figure 4, we may want to test whether the likelihood for the maximum likelihood estimate for the correlation is larger than the correlation for 1.
 If we simly take the maximum likelihood for each subjects, the answer would be yes.
 A slightly different approach would be to use the group-estimate of the best correlation.
 While this reduced the bias tremendously, it is still a bit biased, as the mean still contains the data from the subject on which we are testing.
 In this case, we should determine the best fittign correlation on 19 subject, and evalute the likelihood on the last remaining subject.
-For more on group fits and cross-validated group fits see the PCM documentation. {+margin:ms:Another approach is to become even "more Bayesian" and treat the parameters as a unkown variable with a prior, and to introduce a hyper-hyper parameters to describe these prior}.
+For more on group fits and cross-validated group fits see the PCM documentation.{+margin:Another approach is to become even "more Bayesian" and treat the parameters as a unkown variable with a prior, and to introduce a hyper-hyper parameters to describe these prior}.

 ## Extensions
 The situation considered her ewith two activity patterns and two measures per activity pattern is very simple.
 In most experiments, we have more complicated situations.
 Often want to know of the pattern associated with specific items are correlated between two conditiosn.
 For example, we want to know how the patterns for 4 different movements correlate (on average) across planning and execution.
 Or how the pattern to 30 objects correlated across images and words.
 In this case we also need to model the general differences between the 2 conditions (i.e planning vs. execution, or images vs. words).
 Additionally, we often need to account for correlaitons between patterns in a imaging run, or different covariance between the patterns for different items.
 Coming up with a good solution for all these problems using noise-ceiling or cross-block variances is hard.
 I find it much easier to add these details to the generative model - and indeed all these situaitona are implemented in PCM.